Unidata/netcdf-c/man4/netcdf.md

   [[\<](#Archival "Previous section in reading order")]   [[\>](#Background "Next section in reading order")]       [[\<\<](#Introduction "Beginning of this chapter or previous chapter")]   [[Up](#Introduction "Up section")]   [[\>\>](#Dataset-Components "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ------------------------------------------------------- ----------------------------------------------------- --- ------------------------------------------------------------------------- ------------------------------------ ---------------------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-1.7 Creating Self-Describing Data conforming to Conventions {.section}
+1.7 Creating Self-Describing Data conforming to Conventions
 -----------------------------------------------------------

 The mere use of netCDF is not sufficient to make data "self-describing"